 HCC’s Division Chairs, Chiefs, Chief Academic Officer, and President are to review this checklist with any program or institutional/administrative change (course location; new certificate, diploma, degree, change in mission, etc.).

-For questions pertaining to any of these statements, contact Dr. Reneau Waggoner, Chief Academic Officer and SACSCOC Accreditation Liaison.
+For questions pertaining to any of these statements, contact Brian McMurtry, 270-831-9674, Director of Knowledge Management and SACSCOC Accreditation Liaison.
 Also, consider reviewing the SACSCOC Substantive Change Policy Statement.

 The SACSCOC Vice President supporting HCC is Patricia Parrish, (404) 994-6623 ext.
 4541.